-- A variety of vocational subjects in the 14-18 department which run every Wednesday and are linked to appropriate accreditation. - Access to careers information, education and guidance both from staff and an independent careers advisor from 'Ideas for Careers'. - A careers library with information on jobs, colleges etc. - The school library promoting equality and values relating to preparing for adulthood. - Support and guidance from the Careers Leader and Work Experience Teaching Assistant - Work experience (face to face and virtual), where appropriate, internal, external and group - Visits to places of work and visitors promoting different jobs in school. - Problem solving and work activities. - Internal school related activities eg, milk monitor, registers, library monitors etc. - Team enterprise activities. - Visits to internal and external careers fairs. - Visits to colleges and activity based providers. - Person centred reviews. - Development of CV writing, interview skills, forms filling, job searches, college prospectus. - Delivery of careers and skills for success, RSHE, Life skills curriculums - Volunteering. - Mentoring roles. - Student council. - Organisation of charity events, themed weeks - National Citizens Service in Year 12 - Residential field study trips.
+- A variety of vocational subjects in the 14-18 department Access to careers information, education and guidance both from staff and an independent careers advisor from 'Ideas for Careers'. - A careers library with information on jobs, colleges etc. - The school library promoting equality and values relating to preparing for adulthood. - Support and guidance from the Careers Leader and Work Experience Teaching Assistant - Work experience (face to face and virtual), where appropriate, internal, external and group - Visits to places of work and visitors promoting different jobs in school. - Problem solving and work activities. - Internal school related activities eg, milk monitor, registers, library monitors etc. - Enterprise activities. - Visits to internal and external careers fairs. - Visits to colleges and activity based providers. - Annual EHCP reviews, with an emphasis on including Preparing for adulthood targets from Y9 and where possible are attended by transition social workers at Y13 - Development of CV writing, interview skills, forms filling, job searches, college prospectus. - Delivery of careers and skills for success, RSHE, Preparing for adulthood curriculums - Volunteering. - Mentoring roles. - Student council. - Organisation of charity events, themed weeks - Residential field study trips.